macmade/WOOPS/trunk/woops-src/README.txt

 1 - License
 --------------------------------------------------------------------------------

     License information can be found in this file:

         - LICENSE.txt

-2 - Install
+2 - Installation
 --------------------------------------------------------------------------------

     Installation steps can be found in this file:

         - INSTALL.txt

 3 - CGL
 --------------------------------------------------------------------------------

-PHP coding guidelines can be found in this file:
+    Coding guidelines can be found in this file:

         - PHP_CGL.txt